 I am interested in your offer, but I am confused.
 Your ad says the following things: “Uncirculated collectible coins.”
 “Issued a Grade of Mint State 66 by the Professional Coin Grading Service or Numismatic Guaranty Corporation.”
 “Each of the Morgan Silver Dollar Coins offered by us in this product listing is available to you in Mint State 66 condition from either the PCGS or NGC.”
 “In this product listing, we guarantee you a Mint State 66 condition Morgan Silver Dollar.”
 “Each Morgan Silver Dollar is presented in circulated condition with most major design details visible.”
 “Grade: Choice BU” So, are these coins that you are offering uncirculated, with a grade of 66, or are they circulated and in generally poor condition?
 You are aware, are you not, that a full set of Morgan dollars in grade 66 typically sells for over $125,000?
 I look forward to your speedy response.

 But I will be surprised if there is any response at all.
-If you get anything at all from this outfit, I’m pretty safe in thinking it will be a collection of very poor-quality coins, and that their website will be gone – only to resurface the next day with a different name.
+[Edit: there was not] If you get anything at all from this outfit, I’m pretty safe in thinking it will be a collection of very poor-quality coins, and that their website will be gone – only to resurface the next day with a different name.

 Now I won’t go so far as to say that every advertisement promoted by Facebook is painfully deceptive or outright dishonestly false… but in my experience, a vast preponderance of them are just that, and a large percentage of them come from China.
 And Facebook continues to happily take their advertising dollars, and countless people are defrauded by unscrupulous enterprises.

-It is worth noticing that the current PCGS quoted price for a complete date set of Morgan dollars in MS-66 condition is $165,605.00, and a complete date set in F-12 condition (Fair) is quoted at $1,272.00… so heaven only knows what you might get if you drop $200.00 into this Chinese bank account.
+It is worth noticing that the current PCGS quoted price for a complete date set of Morgan dollars in MS-66 condition is $165,605.00, and a complete date set in F-12 condition (Fair) is quoted at $1,272.00.

 Be very careful with these ads.
 Discuss this with vulnerable loved ones, particularly the elderly who might be more susceptible to greasy advertising techniques like this.